 You have been searching for what seems like forever for the perfect apartment.
 You have your list of needs and wants, and you have researched a few areas you are focusing on.
 Maybe you have the money ready to cover moving costs, and you might even have a pile of boxes just waiting to be filled.
 Then, one day, you get online to scan the sites you usually do, and suddenly there is this gorgeous loft downtown listed.
 It has spacious closets, hardwood floors, and a Roman tub, and it is only a few miles from work.
 You can’t help but do a little dance.

 Avoid wearing perfume or cologne.
-Many people are sensitive to strong scents, and you could get hurried along just to get you out the door.
-You should look like someone you would be interested in renting to, if it was your apartment.
+Many people are sensitive to strong scents, and you could get hurried along just to get out the door.
+You should look like someone you would be interested in renting to if it was your apartment.

 Don’t Play Hard to Get